gemeofficial/gemeblog/blog/2025-11-18-best-black-friday-deals-on-geme-composter-2025/index.md

 ## 3. The Benefits of GEME Composter Discount

 Black Friday deals on kitchen appliances are exclusive in the year of 2025.
 For the above bundle, it’s worth $1098 on regular days.
-However, you will get around $200 off for **a freebie of Quarterly Kobold Supply and a 2-year warranty, which is priced at $899 only**!
+However, you will get around 200 Dollars off for **a freebie of Quarterly Kobold Supply and a 2-year warranty, which is priced at 899 US Dollars only!**

 For the freebie of Kobold, you can use it for 6 months compared with the original kit.
 Also, the extended warranty will ensure you have the best experience of composting at home.